Exploring QCD matter in extreme conditions with Machine Learning: Introduction

 with $z^i$ the output of the $i^{\text{th}}$ affine coupling layer (thus $z^0 = z\sim p(z)$ and final output $z^{L}=x\sim p(x)$), and $N$ the dimensionality or the number of variables in one sample.
 The above coupling layer operation can be easily inverted,

-The neural network representation come into play for the mapping construction of the translation function ($m_{\theta}: \mathbb{R}^{k}\rightarrow \mathbb{R}^{N-k}$), or in Real-NVP for the involved scaling and translation functions (as will be introduced in Sec.~\ref{sec:3:flow_based}).
-The non-linearity or complexity introduced by the network would not hurt the accessibility for the Jacobian determinant, which is the trace for the lower triangular matrix and in the case of NICE it is just unity.
-Usually, several such affine coupling layers are composed together to construct the normalizing flow transformation $f_{\theta}(z)$.
+The neural network representation comes into play for the mapping construction of the translation function ($m_{\theta}: \mathbb{R}^{k}\rightarrow \mathbb{R}^{N-k}$), or in Real-NVP for the involved scaling and translation functions (as introduced in Sec.~\ref{sec:3:flow_based}).
+The nonlinearity or complexity introduced by the network would not affect the accessibility for the Jacobian determinant, which is the trace for the lower triangular matrix, and in the case of NICE, it is just unity.
+Usually, several such affine coupling layers are combined to construct the normalizing flow transformation $f_{\theta}(z)$.